Xiii11/p8105_hw3_xp2213/p8105homework3.md

 differences between genders are not very pronounced.
-Additionally, most people tend to engage in higher activity between approximately 500 minutes and 1250 minutes, with lower activity during the early morning and late evening.Afterwards, the activity level droped.
+Additionally, most people tend to engage in higher activity between approximately 500 minutes and 1250 minutes, with lower activity during the early morning and late evening.Afterwards, the activity level dropped.

 # Problem 3 NYC Citi Bike System Data Exploration